 \section{Extended Justified Representation}

-We have identified two families of voting rules that satisfy \jr for arbitrary ballot profiles: $\vecw$-\pav with $w_j\le \frac{1}{j}$ (this includes the \pav rule) and $\vecw$-\rav with $w_2\le \frac{1}{n}$ for $j>1$ (this class includes \grav), $\grav^T$ and \monav.
-The obvious advantage of the greedy rule is that its output can be computed efficiently, whereas computing the output of \pav in NP-hard.
-However, arguably, \grav puts too much emphasis on representing {\em every} voter, at the expense of ensuring that large sets of voters with shared preferences are allocated an adequate number of representatives.
+We have identified four (families of) voting rules that satisfy \jr for arbitrary ballot profiles: $\vecw$-\pav with $w_1=1$, $w_j\le \frac{1}{j}$ for $j>1$ (this class includes \pav), $\vecw$-\rav with $w_1=1$, $w_j\le\frac{1}{n}$ for $j>1$ (this class includes \grav), $\grav^T$ and \monav.
+The obvious advantage of \grav and $\grav^T$ is that their output can be computed efficiently, whereas computing the outputs of \pav or \monav is NP-hard.
+However, \grav puts considerable emphasis on representing {\em every} voter, at the expense of ensuring that large sets of voters with shared preferences are allocated an adequate number of representatives.
 This approach may be problematic in a variety of applications, such as selecting a representative assembly, or choosing movies to be shown on an airplane, or foods to be provided at a banquet \citep[see the discussion by][]{SFL15}.
 In particular, it may be desirable to have several assembly members that represent a widely held political position, both to reflect the popularity of this position, and to highlight specific aspects of it, as articulated by different candidates.
 Consider, for instance, the following example.

-\begin{example} Let $k=3$, there are $98$ voters who approve $a$ and $b$, while $c$ and $d$ are each approved by a single voter, the greedy rule would include both $c$ and $d$ in the winning set, whereas in many settings it would be more reasonable to choose both $a$ and $b$ (and one of $c$ and $d$); indeed, this is exactly what $\grav^T$ would do. \end{example}
+\begin{example} Let $k=3$, $C=\set{a,b,c,d}$, and $n=100$.
+One voter approves $c$, one voter approves $d$, and $98$ voters approve $a$ and $b$. \grav would include both $c$ and $d$ in the winning set, whereas in many settings it would be more reasonable to choose both $a$ and $b$ (and one of $c$ and $d$); indeed, this is exactly what $\grav^T$ would do. \end{example}

-This issue is not addressed by the \jr axiom, as it does not care if a given voter is represented by one or more candidates.
+This issue is not addressed by the \jr axiom, as this axiom does not care if a given voter is represented by one or more candidates.
 Thus, if we want to capture the intuition that large cohesive groups of voters should be allocated several representatives, we need a stronger condition.
 Recall that \jr says that each group of $\frac{n}{k}$ voters that all approve the same candidate ``deserves'' at least one representative.
 It seems reasonable to scale this idea and say that, for every $\ell>0$, each group of $\ell\cdot \frac{n}{k}$ voters that all approve the same $\ell$ candidates ``deserves'' at least $\ell$ representatives.
 This approach can be formalized as follows.